 Millions of households are facing higher broadband bills, courtesy of annual price rises introduced by several of the UK’s major providers.

-However, several other providers – including the UK’s biggest, BT – are also increasing their prices.
-But unlike the price rises announced by other providers, these are baked into consumer contracts meaning customers have no choice but to pay them – and they happen annually.
+However several other providers – including BT and TalkTalk, two of the UK’s biggest – are also increasing their prices.
+But unlike the price rises announced by other providers, these are baked into consumer contracts meaning customers have no choice but to pay them – and they happen even year.

 Broadband providers and price hikes

-Several of the UK’s big broadband providers have introduced annual price rises – in most cases they base them around the Consumer Prices Index (CPI) rate of inflation as published in January – this year, the CPI was 0.6%.
+Several of the UK’s big broadband providers have introduced annual price rises – in most cases they base them around the Consumer Prices Index (CPI) rate of inflation as published in January – that CPI was published today and is 5.4%.